dev-dull/PyTerraBackTyl/docs/git_backend.rst

             - valid values are:
                 - ID: An ID created by Terraform.
                 - Operation: The Terraform operation being carried out (plan, apply, etc.)
-                - Info: (TODO: check terraform documentation)
+                - Info: (check terraform documentation)
                 - Who: The username and hostname who initiated the terraform command.
                 - Version: The version of Terraform that was used.
                 - Created: Timestamp of when the terraform command ws run.
-                - Path: (TODO: check terraform documentation)
+                - Path: (check terraform documentation)
         - :yaml:`GIT_STATE_CHANGE_LOG_SCROLLBACK: 300`
             - The maximum number of rows to keep in log file commited alongside terraform.tfstate.
         - :yaml:`GIT_STATE_CHANGE_LOG_FILENAME: 'state_change.log'`